chaosparrot/talon_hud/README.md

 When returning back to your computer after a while, it can be hard to see what window Talon has focused for voice commands.
 This only gets harder if you have multiple monitors.
 To alleviate this problem, you can add a focus indicator to your status bar by saying `status bar add focus indicator` or right clicking the status bar and selecting 'Add focus indicator'.
 This will present an orange-red box on the top center of the currently focused window, to remind you what direction you're talking to.

+There are shorthands for this as well, saying `focus indicator show` will make it visible, and `focus indicator hide` will hide it.

 ### Documentation

 Inside the HUD, there is a place where you can read out available documentation for certain voice commands, like a refresher of sorts.
 It is available if you say `toolkit documentation` or by navigating from right click menu in the status bar with Content toolkit -> documentation, there you will find a bunch of text that is published to the HUD.
 Simply say one of the titles on the screen to navigate to that content.